 Labour costs

-• In the Labour costs section, please provide details of posts and salaries of team members.
-This includes: name, role, grade (put N/A if not relevant), annual salary and on-costs (cost incurred by the organisation to employ someone), %FTE dedicated to the project and the total number of months on the project (1-12).
-Use only Year 1 for your Phase 1-3 projects.
+In the Labour costs section, please provide details of posts and salaries of team members.
+This includes name, role, grade (put N/A if not relevant), annual salary and on-costs (cost incurred by the organisation to employ someone), %FTE dedicated to the project and the total number of months on the project (1-12).
 Please also include details about staff that are to be recruited and justify staff positions in the ‘Justification of Costs’ section at the bottom of the sheet and ensure the posts/figures entered are in line with those entered in the application form.

 Materials

-• If a license for an app/service is listed, it is expected that it is at costs and no profit is charged.
+If a license for an app/service is listed, it is expected that it is at cost and no profit is charged.

 Capital equipment

-• Capital expenditure should be clearly justified in relation to the project and the cost should take into account the duration of the project.
+Capital expenditure should be clearly justified in relation to the project and the cost should be taken into account for the duration of the project.

 Sub-contract

-• Outline the hourly/daily rate for each provider including consultancy, sub-contractors, IP and legal.
-Here we also expect to see payment for PPIE time (rates should be provided to justify the costs), PPIE travel fees, accommodation and subsistence where applicable, support costs if required and training.
+Outline the hourly/daily rate for each provider including consultancy, sub-contractors, IP and legal.
+Here we also expect to see costs associated with net zero activities.

 Travel and subsistence

-• Remember to add details to justify the costs (number of visits, travel required, subsistence associated to a specific meeting, etc.) and provide details of conferences and the number of Applicant and portal guidance 10 people attending (If applicable).
+Remember to add details to justify the costs (number of visits, travel required, subsistence associated to a specific meeting, etc.) and provide details of conferences and the number of people attending (If applicable).

 Indirect costs